robertsonmcclure/robertsonmcclure.github.io/_drafts/2015-06-06-the-coldest-story-ever-told.md

 The Day That I Learned to Love the Bus

 The date is Saturday June 6th and it is 5am.
-I begrudgingly roll out of bed and attempt to make myself cereal. <!--more--> No matter how hard I try I cannot get the ratio of cereal to milk right.
+I begrudgingly roll out of bed and attempt to make myself cereal.
+No matter how hard I try I cannot get the ratio of cereal to milk right.
 The fact that I am still asleep did not help my cause.
 I’m supposed to help my mother install her Urban Intervention in the fifteen minutes.
 I can barely walk down stairs so I stay home while she tries to change the city one street at a time.

 For the past month I had been looking forward to this day, or more importantly this weekend.
 I had been invited to a cottage to not only spend the weekend frolicking around a lake, but to share in the joy of watching Episode 9 Season 5 of Game of Thrones.
 I’m more excited to get into a canoe than to watch television, as crazy as that may sound.
 Ever since I was 11 years old I’ve spent a portion of my summer at Camp Tawingo.
 This will be the first year in almost a decade that I won’t be spending at least two weeks enjoying the great out-of-doors at Camp Tawingo.